ABOUT US

 Community Partnerships

-Since the place pets are at risk of euthanasia are local county shelters, we partner with many of the county shelters in our service area, and the private rescues pulling from them, to provide low-cost spay/neuter services.
+We partner with many of the county shelters in our service area, and the private rescues pulling from them, to provide low-cost spay/neuter services - which make these animals "adoption-ready."

-We also partner with local social service agencies like Found House Interfaith Hospitality Network and The ION Center for Violence Prevention to help their clients with their pets so the clients are not forced to surrender their beloved pets during times of temporary crisis such as homelessness or domestic abuse.
-We provide the pets with free spay/neuter surgery and core vaccines so the pets can stay with their owners at temporary shelters and meet landlord requirements when the owners to find affordable, pet-friendly housing.
+We also partner with local social service agencies like Found House Interfaith Hospitality Network and The ION Center for Violence Prevention to keep families and pets together during times of temporary crisis such as homelessness or domestic abuse.
+We provide FREE spay/neuter surgery and core vaccines to pets so their owners can meet landlord and/or temporary shelters requirements and find affordable, pet-friendly housing.